ygzaydn/api-prisma/nodeAPI.md

 When it comes to choosing a DB for your API, there are many variables at play.

 However, no matter the DB, how you interact with the DB matters.
-What good is the perfect DB that is painfull to interact with.
-Enter, and ORM.
 Object-Relational Mapper (ORM) is a term used to describe a technique that allows you to interact with a DB using an object-oriented approach.
 When most people say ORM, they're actually talking about an ORM library, which is really just and SDK for your DB.
 For example, without and ORM, you can only interact with a SQL DB using SQL.

 ```SQL
 INSERT INTO Customers (